 Our research stories

-What is it like to take part in research?
+What is it like to take part in research or be involved?

-In these short stories, people have shared why they take part and how different research studies have helped them.
-Play the films and read the stories below to learn more about the experience of taking part in research with care at CPFT.
+In these short stories, people have shared why they took part or how they helped to shape research, and how different studies have helped them.
+Play the films and read the stories below to learn more about their experiences.
+If you would like to share your research story in our blog, news, or a short film, please contact the CPFT R&D communications manager.

-If you want to share your experiences to hep shape research, please contact Iliana Rokkou, User and Carer R&D Manager, at firstname.lastname@example.org.
+If you want to share your lived experiences to help shape our research, please contact Iliana Rokkou, User and Carer R&D Manager, at: firstname.lastname@example.org.

 Pilgrim Beart writes about why he volunteered for the PREVENT dementia study.